razorpay/blade/packages/blade/src/components/Amount/_decisions/decisions.md

 ### Should we have a seperate prop for decimals and another for affix symbols?

 - We initially considered using two different props, but then realized that only one of them would be shown at a time.
-So in that case, we decided to use a single prop called 'showSuffix'.
+So in that case, we decided to use a single prop called 'suffix'.
 We ultimately settled on using a prop with three possible values: 'none', 'decimals', and 'humanize'.

 ### Should we separate the amount with commas based on the Indian currency format?